 Designate one of the members to monitor NOAA weather radio or a portable radio.
 This way you will always be able to get the latest forecast.
 If you have a wireless device that is internet capable, you can also obtain that information.
 If your wireless device can also display graphics, you can also view the local NWS Doppler radar to determine location of thunderstorms.

 If thunderstorms are expected and you go ahead with your planned outdoor activity, have a lightning safety plan in place.
 Upon arriving on-site, determine how far away your shelter is in case lightning threatens.
 Remember to account for the time it will require to get to your safe location.
-If storms threaten or the sky begins to darken, make sure someone in the group continuously monitors the sky for lightning and listening for thunder.

 For Large Groups